Michoumichmich/SYCL_FS/README.md

 - Real-time processing: one could open some character devices in parallel and process the data in real time.
 Could be image recognition on a video feed.
 - Batch processing: See the example.
 With a single kernel launch and one fixed-size memory allocations, we can process an unbound number of files on the device (without having to re-alloc or re-launch kernels).
 - Processing files that do not fit in the memory of the GPU: to process a petabyte dataset, on a regular GPU one would have to launch tons of kernels and manage the data.
 What if the kernel has to perform random accesses on the file?
 Now it can all be done from the kernel.
-See [random_walk](examples/random_walk.cpp) which couldn't be eaily GPU accelerated otherwise.
+See [random_walk](examples/random_walk.cpp) which couldn't be easily GPU accelerated otherwise.
-- And many more!

 ### Async RPC features

 - Parallel API: all work-items can call functions at the same time.
 - From a SYCL kernel, one can choose to perform a function call in synchronous or asynchronous manner.
-- The host can answer to the function calls in a synchronous or asynchronous manner.
-- When calling a host function from a SYCL kernel, one can choose whether the host will spawn a thread to answer the call, if the functions expensive or blocking.
+- The host can answer to the function calls in a synchronous or asynchronous manner and one can choose, from a kernel whether the host will spawn a thread.
+Useful if the functions expensive or blocking.
 - Easy to set up: the user defines the functions that will be remotely executed and provides a _runner_ function that will do the call on the host (probably a big `switch`).
 - Ability to choose the frequency with which the HOST will be answering the function calls, to avoid starvation.
+- Exceptions thrown by the remote function call, on the host, are caught and the function call from the GPU will appear as failed.
+- The user can now safely call `abort()` from a SYCL kernel (all pending calls are completed before crashing the host) and access a global timer.

 ## Performance